nazmul-nhb/prodigy-picks-client/README.md

     yarn install
     ```

-4. **Create a `.env` file** in the root directory of the project and add your environment variables.
+4. **Create a `.env.local` file** in the root directory of the project and add your environment variables.

     ```env
     VITE_FIREBASE_API_KEY=your-firebase-api-key